Kota

 1. The Age-related Percentage Limit

-Here’s the maximum percentage of your annual earnings eligible for tax relief on pension contributions based on your age:
+Here’s the maximum percentage of your employees’ annual earnings eligible for tax relief on pension contributions based on their age:

 • Under 30 - 15%